DPons97/Reimagined-octo-spork/README.md

 Customizing ROS
 ---
-Customization was our focus through the development of the project.
+Customization was our focus through the development of the project. <br>
+The full documentation of our code can be found [here](https://dpons97.github.io/reimagined-octo-spork/)

 ### Client-side customization
 As mentioned above, nodes customization is achieved through a map file that associates an ID with a corresponding executable (**Client/Executables/executables.txt**).<br>